erykxz/cd-ai-content-automation-n8n/README.md

 * ✅ **Text-to-Speech Narration:** Utilizes **ElevenLabs** for high-quality voiceovers.
 * ✅ **Scene-Based Breakdown:** **OpenAI** intelligently segments the story into visual scenes.
 * ✅ **Visual Generation:** Generates relevant images for each scene using **OpenAI (DALL·E or GPT-4V)**.
-* ✅ **Local Media Storage:** Efficiently saves all generated text, audio, and image files.
+* ✅ **Local Media Storage:** Efficiently saves all generated text, audio, and image files to a configurable local directory.
 * ✅ **Final Video Creation:** Assembles the media into a ready-to-publish video using **FFmpeg**.
 * ✅ **Ready-to-Publish Content:** Outputs content optimized for social media platforms.